IndieKA/Team-Fortress-2/README.md

 (information from _Wikipedia_ [Team Fortress 2])

 **Offense:**
-* **The Scout:** is baseball fan and street runner from Boston, Massachusetts, who practiced running to "beat his maddog siblings to the fray.".
+* **The Scout:** is a baseball fan and street runner.
 He is a fast, agile character, armed with a scattergun, a pistol and an aluminum baseball bat.
 The Scout can double-jump and captures control points and pushes payloads twice as fast as other classes, but has the lowest health.
 * **The Soldier:**  is more durable, but slower.
 The Soldier is armed with a rocket launcher, shotgun, and a folding shovel.
 The Soldier can use his rocket launcher to rocket jump to higher positions at the cost of some health.
 * **The Pyro:** is a mentally unstable maniac of unknown gender who is armed with a with a flamethrower, fire axe, and a shotgun.